scastaldi/tampacc-intro-angular2/README.md

 **step3**: create a simple EmployeeService that returns a static list of employees, also create a EmployeeModel

-**step4**: create a simple Promise we will talk about RxJs but it will not be cover in the introductory course
+**step4**: create a simple Promise we will talk about RxJs but it will not be cover in the introductory course. create settings.json to hide .js files from the project